About the Secular Order of Discalced Carmelites

 In 1949, following the Second World War, Polish Carmelite priests came to Hammond, Indiana, to serve the immigrant Polish communities in the Chicago area.
 Later in 1952, the priests bought land in Munster and began to build the shrine.** After 1956, more contact with Poland became possible and many Carmelite Fathers from Poland joined the Munster Community.
 In 2004, St. John Paul the Great bequeathed his "Golden Rosary" and Apostolic Blessing to the Carmelite Fathers and visitors to the shrine.
 Today, the Carmelite Fathers and Brothers continue to serve the Polish-American Community.***

 The Order of Secular Carmelites (OCDS) of Our Lady Queen of Peace Community of Northwest Indiana was formed on November 8, 1987 with Father Guy Lofe, OCD, as Spiritual Director and Mr. Joe Jesewski as President.
-As such, it received official designation from Rome on May 27, 1988. **** At present, the OCDS Community has 27 active members from Indiana, Illinois, and Michigan.
+As such, it received official designation from Rome on May 27, 1988. **** At present, the OCDS Community has 27 active members from Indiana and Illinois.

 *Constitutions of the Secular Order of the Teresian Carmel, p.
 2.